picccard/blog/content/posts/epac.md

 Export-AzPolicyResources @splat
 ```

 The exported files should be examined and moved to their designated folder.
 I will create a dedicated folder for policy assignments created by my organization.
-This way its possible to separate policy assignments created by us and those created by ALZ.
+This way it is possible to separate policy assignments created by us and those created by ALZ.
 I also create a sub-folder for each of my environments.

 *The policyExemptions has a metadata property, this will be removed.
 The metadata.deployedBy property is managed my EPAC internally.*